 Alternative Learning Experience (ALE): Participating in KVA is a privilege.
 Washington State ALE rules govern how students must perform in online courses.
 Students are required to maintain weekly contact and weekly progress to remain in good standing.
 If a student has 20 days of no contact and progress, intervention and/or a drop from the student's online course is required.

 Weekly Contact.
 According to Washington State law, students must have weekly personal contact with their instructors.
 Direct personal contact shall be for the purposes of instruction, review of assignments, testing, reporting of student progress, or other learning activities.

 Students are required to maintain contact a minimum of once a week.
 That means:

 - An assignment/test/activity posted that an instructor grades and/or provides feedback on;

 - Phone call with teacher;

 - Face to Face or zoom meeting with teacher;

-- Electronic exchange with teacher: Discussion Board, Blog, Instance Messages.
+- Electronic exchange with teacher: Discussion Board, Blog, Instant Messages.